Special Vegetarian Dinner

 6. Stir occasionally while baking.

-Note: If you want to become skilled at making your own healthy meals check out our Healthy Weekend Web BootCamps.
-You are guided through the knowledge and skills so that you become very confident.
+Note: If you want to become skilled at making your own healthy meals check out our Healthy Weekend Web BootCamps or for more in-depth training for a month .
+You are guided by the knowledge and skills so that you become very confident.
 These have the focus and achievement of a gritty outdoor boot-camp but from the comfort of your home.

 Different BootCamps focuses on different areas of health.